verdammtigor/Dynamic-Research-Slots-Reborn/docs/submod_quick_start_template.md

 ## Important Notes

-- All 8 hooks are available and optional - only use the ones you need
+- All 9 hooks are available and optional - only use the ones you need
 - All hooks are empty in the base mod, so overriding them is conflict-free
 - Comment extensively on what your submod does
 - Test thoroughly with the main mod
 - If you share this template publicly, mention it in the description
+- Some hooks require specific flags to be set (see individual hook documentation)

 ## For Detailed Documentation